SonVuDuc/netbackup-ansible/README.md

 ### 2. Edit your inventory file

-Add client you would like to install in sector [netbackup-client]
+Add clients you would like to install in sector [netbackup-client]

 ```
 [netbackup-all]